KerosuoLab/Shapemetrics/README.md

 imshow(max(original_img,[],3),[])
 hold on
 ```
 Loop through the number of branches, filling the created structure list with each cell group's cell identities.
-This part also plots all the cell centroids on top of the original image open on screen, each group is colored with different color:
+This part also plots the cell centroids on top of the original image open on the screen; each group is colored with a different color:
 ```
 for n = branches
         group_of_interest = clusterGroup(heatm_to_visualize, n, 'col');